The minimally extended Varying Speed of Light (meVSL): Conclusions

 One of the main motivations for probing previous time-varying speed of light models is to provide alternative solutions for early time problems of the Big Bang model.
 However, we have investigated the new kind of time-varying speed of light model as an alternative solution for various late time problems of the standard $\Lambda$CDM model.

-We have proposed the new time-varying speed of light model which satisfies the Lorentz invariance, including Maxwell's equations and the local thermal equilibrium.
+We have proposed a new time-varying speed of light model that satisfies Lorentz invariance, including Maxwell's equations and local thermodynamic equilibrium.
 The cosmological evolution of the speed of light also induces the evolutions of both permittivity and permeability.
-As a consequence, the charge also cosmologically evolves to satisfy the charge conservation.
-One can also obtain the cosmological evolution of the Planck constant from the conservation of the number density by using the local thermal equilibrium.
-This also provides the cosmological evolution of frequency.
+As a result, charges also evolve cosmologically to satisfy charge conservation.
+Using local thermodynamic equilibrium and conservation of photon number density, one can also obtain the cosmological evolution of the Planck constant.
+It also provides the cosmological evolution of frequency.
 However, the Boltzmann constant is still constant, and both the wavelength and the temperature are the same as those of GR.
 The conservation of number density also provides the cosmological evolution of the rest mass.
-When we derive the Einstein field equation from the action with allowing the time variation of the speed of light, this also induces the time evolution of the gravitational constant, $G$.
-All of these consequences are summarized in table~\ref{tab:tabVSL}, and we dubbed this new varying speed of light model as the ``minimally extended varying speed of light'' (meVSL).
+When we derive the Einstein field equation from the action by allowing the time variation of the speed of light, this also induces the time evolution of the gravitational constant, $G$.
+Table~\ref{tab:tabVSL} provides a summary of all these findings.
+We have called this new model of varying speed of light the minimally extended variation speed of light (meVSL).

 In table~\ref{tab:table-2}, we have summarized both the consequent time variations of other physical constants and modifications of some observable quantities derived in this manuscript.